themsaid/laravel-multilingual/README.md

 # Usage

-First you need to make sure that the translatable attributes has a mysql field type of TEXT, if you are building the database from a migration file you may do this:
+First you need to make sure that the translatable attributes has a mysql field type of text or json, if you are building the database from a migration file you may do this:

 ```php
 <?php